ConSol/sakuli-ui/README.md

 ## Development

-To develop or extend Sakuli-UI we recommend to start seperate server (Spring Boot) and client (Angular2) development worksflows to archieve to best development experience
+To develop or extend Sakuli-UI we recommend to start separate server (Spring Boot) and client (Angular2) development worksflows to archieve to best development experience

 ### Server development